Nutrition and Exercise Physiology

 An Innovative, Integrative Approach

-Unlike traditional departments that separate nutrition and exercise physiology, we have designed an approach that integrates biological studies with relevant social and psychological sciences.
+Unlike traditional departments that separate nutrition and exercise physiology, we have designed an approach that integrates biological studies with relevant social and behavioral sciences.

 State-of-the-Art Simulation Centers

-We integrate simulation-based learning into our curriculum using our state-of-the-art simulation center, which uses advanced technologies and standardized patients to simulate realistic health situations.
+We integrate simulation-based learning into our curriculum with our state-of-the-art simulation center, which uses advanced technologies and standardized patients to simulate realistic health situations.

 Interprofessional Learning Environment

 Interprofessional, clinical, and classroom experiences are cornerstones of our curriculum.
-We are one of the few departments of nutrition and exercise physiology embedded within a school of medicine across the nation, making interdisciplinary learning not only possible but integral to your education.
+We are one of the few departments of nutrition and exercise physiology embedded within a school of medicine, making interdisciplinary learning not only possible but integral to your education.

 Our Degree Programs